stakater/stakater-tekton-chart/README.md

 # Limitations

 All current limitations in this chart.
 -  All default parameters will be included in pipeline manifests.
-Feature to remove default params isnt added
+Feature to remove default params isnt added.